 Overseas Student Health Cover (OSHC) Arrangements

 Elite Education Institute can arrange OSHC for students.
 OSHC is a compulsory requirement.
 The Department of immigration requires that student visa holders must have Overseas Student Health Cover.
 The OSHC current premiums for a single student is about $600.00 per year at present

-In order to ensure that students are properly supervised both inside and outside college during their study period in Australia, the Institute has arranged staff such as Student Counselor, and Student Service Manager for student welfare and student services that are able to advise students on all aspects of student life.
+In order to ensure that students are properly supervised both inside and outside college during their study period in Australia, Elite Education Institute’s Student Support Manager are able to advise students on all aspects of student life.

 - Personal/cultural problems for example if you have stressful circumstances or emotional issues which interfere with your studies.